42core-team/monorepo/README.md

 ## Issues

 - Label the issue with all the areas of the repo that it relates to.
+Issue Label names should exactly mirror the names of the respective directoris in the repo.
 - Give all issues a clear type.

 ---